alexfernandez/loadtest/README.md

 ### Options

-This is the set of available options.
-Except where noted, all options are (as their name implies) optional.
+All options but `url` are, as their name implies, optional.

 #### `url`

 The URL to invoke.
+Mandatory.

 #### `concurrency`